JustWhit3/matrixop/README.md

 NOTE: for each folder there is a proper README.md file that explains in detail what are the documents inside it and what they do.

-NOTE 2: at the moment the language of the project is only Italian, because it is an old project.
+NOTE 2: at the moment, because it is an old project, the only language of the project is Italian,.